China signs on for 'gigantic' investment in El Salvador infrastructure

 By Nelson Renteria

-SAN SALVADOR, Dec 3 (Reuters) - China will help build several major infrastructure projects in El Salvador including a stadium and water treatment plant, the two countries said on Tuesday, signaling China's growing role in the region after El Salvador cut ties with Taiwan.
+SAN SALVADOR, Dec 3 (Reuters) - China will help build several major infrastructure projects in El Salvador, including a stadium and water treatment plant, the two nations said on Tuesday, signaling its growing role in the region after El Salvador cut ties with Taiwan.

-Salvadoran President Nayib Bukele, who met with his Chinese counterpart Xi Jinping in China this week, said the investment represented a "gigantic, non-refundable cooperation" for the small Central American nation.
+Salvadoran President Nayib Bukele, who met his counterpart Xi Jinping in China this week, said the investment represented a "gigantic, non-refundable cooperation" for the small central American nation.

 He did not disclose the planned investment amount.

-Under the agreement, China will help build a large sports stadium, multi-story library and water treatment plant.
+The pact provides for China to help build a large sports stadium, multi-story library and water treatment plant.

 The projects offer the strongest signal yet of El Salvador's embrace of close relations with China.

-El Salvador "adheres to the principle of one China, categorically rejects any act that goes against this principle and any form of 'independence of Taiwan,'" El Salvador and China said in a joint statement.
+El Salvador "adheres to the principle of one China, categorically rejects any act that goes against this principle and any form of 'independence of Taiwan", the nations said in a joint statement.

+El Salvador will also participate in Xi's signature Belt and Road initiative, which envisions massive infrastructure spending to link China to the rest of Asia and beyond, they added.

+China is ready to import more goods from El Salvador, including sugar and coffee, its foreign ministry cited Xi as telling Bukele.

-El Salvador broke off diplomatic relations with Taiwan in August last year, following the Dominican Republic and Panama in switching sides to China.
+El Salvador severed diplomatic ties with Taiwan in August last year, after the Dominican Republic and Panama switched sides to China.

+China's diplomatic push in central America has angered the United States, which said last year China was offering economic inducements to seek domination in the region.

+Taiwan now only has formal diplomatic ties with 15 countries, including Guatemala, Honduras and Nicaragua in central America.

+Taiwan's foreign minister said last month that China had failed to deliver promised aid worth $8.6 billion and instead "exported corruption" to nations that had switched ties to Beijing from Taipei.
+Beijing said this was a smear.

-(Reporting by Nelson Renteria, Writing by Daina Beth Solomon; Editing by Steve Orlofsky)
+(Reporting by Nelson Renteria; Additional reporting by Ben Blanchard in Taipei; Writing by Daina Beth Solomon; Editing by Steve Orlofsky and Michael Perry)

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))